Angular Acceleration Converter

 What is Angular Acceleration?

-The mathematical definition of angular acceleration is given by the equation:
+The mathematical definition of angular acceleration is:

 α = Δω / Δt